dotlang/language/doc/RFE.md

 2. For example if you expect an argument which is a function of type `:> ToString(T)` and function is called with `T=int`, if this argument is missing, compiler/runtime will automatically find a function of type `ToString(int)` for you so caller does not need to pass them explicitly.
 3. For `x :> T|nothing` nothing will be used.
 For `x :> int` zero will be used if missing.
 4: for `T :> type` compiler will infer type.
-5. For `x :> ToString(T)` and T is a union function, if no impl exists for static type of x, compiler will make sure impl for each option of union type T is there and delegate the rest to runtime
+5. For `x :> ToString(T)` and T is a union, if no impl exists for static type of x, compiler will make sure impl for each option of union type T is there and delegate the rest to runtime
 Example:
 ```
 ToString = fn(T: type -> type) { fn(data: T -> string) }